mistrmochov/pls/README.md

 **PLS**

-Cli downloader written in blazingly fast rust!
+Cli downloader written in blazingly fast rust! \
+This is a incredibly fast downloader with sleek loading bar!
 __________________________________________________________________________________________________________________________________________________________________________________________

 **Install instructions**